instill-ai/instill-core/README.md

 Based on the trigger mechanism of the data source, when you trigger a pipeline, it will ingest and process the visual data, send the outputs to the destination every time the trigger event occurs.

 We use **data connector** as a general term to represent data source and data destination.
-A list of current supported data connectors can be found [here](docs/connectors/).
+Please find the supported data connectors [here](docs/connector.md).

 We will continue adding new connectors to VDP.
 If you want to make a request, please feel free to open an issue and describe your use case in details.